 What forms do I need to submit?

-Attending Winter Conditioning requires you to complete the following forms:
+In order to attend Winter Conditioning, you must complete the following forms:

 No problem!
-Anything that will get you into shape to row in the Spring is a good use of your winter--aerobic sports like track, cross country, and swimming are especially beneficial.
-Just make sure you attend winter training whenever you get the chance so you can learn some of the basic technique you'll need in the Spring.
+Anything that will get you into shape to row in the spring is a good use of your winter - aerobic sports like track, cross country, and swimming are especially beneficial.
+Just make sure you attend winter training whenever you get the chance so you can learn some of the basic techniques you'll need in the spring.